Skip to main content

 What This Means for Missoula County Residents

-Missoula, Montana has received an Air Quality Grade of C (54/100) based on a decade of EPA monitoring data.
+Missoula, Montana has received an Air Quality Grade of C (54/100) based on a decade of monitoring data from the EPA's air quality monitoring program.
 The current median AQI of 53 falls in the "Moderate" range.

 Encouragingly, air quality here has been improving, with the median AQI dropping by 1 points over the monitoring period.
 This trend suggests continued investment in emission controls and cleaner energy.

 The primary pollutant affecting this area is Fine Particulate Matter (PM2.5).
-Over the past 5 years, this area has averaged 15 unhealthy air quality days per year — days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+Over the past 5 years, this area has averaged 15 unhealthy air quality days per year, days when sensitive groups (children, elderly, those with respiratory conditions) should limit outdoor activity.
+The American Lung Association's State of the Air report provides additional context on long-term health risks from air pollution exposure.